 The cause of craniomandibular osteopathy…

-Is due to a genetic “mutation” within the actual DNA itself.
-Fortunately, the gene responsible for the development of craniomandibular osteopathy is a recessive one meaning that not all dogs who carry the gene will develop this disorder however even those who do not “develop” this condition can still pass it down to their offspring who might!
+It is due to a genetic “mutation” within the DNA itself.
+Fortunately, the gene responsible for the development of craniomandibular osteopathy is a recessive one, meaning that not all dogs who carry the gene will develop this disorder; however, even those who do not “develop” this condition can still pass it down to their offspring, who might!

-That you can avoid purchasing or adopting a dog with this disease if choose to work with a reputable breeder has very accurate information about the genealogy of his or her dogs.
+You can avoid purchasing or adopting a dog with this disease if you work with a reputable breeder who has very accurate information about the genealogy of their dogs.
+This way, any incidences of craniomandibular osteopathy in the dog’s family history (including littermates of the dog and the dog’s parents) can be noted and thus “bred” out of their breeding stock.

 Symptoms of Craniomandibular Osteopathy

-- Pain whenever he/she has to open their mouth
+- Pain whenever they have to open their mouth,

-Some of the dogs at risk of this kind of bone growth problem includes:
+Some of the dogs at risk of this kind of bone growth problem include:

-Of course, even if your dog is not one of these breeds, it is still possible (albeit a slim chance) that he or she will develop a problem with the mandible.
+Of course, even if your dog is not one of these breeds, it is still possible (albeit a slim chance) that they will develop a problem with the mandible.

 Diagnosis of Craniomandibular Osteopathy

-Perform a blood test to see if your puppy is a “carrier” for the gene that is responsible for causing craniomandibular osteopathy to develop in certain dogs.
+To diagnose craniomandibular osteopathy, or “lion’s jaw,” sometimes referred to, your veterinarian will most likely order an x-ray of the skull to see what’s happening in your dog’s facial bones.
+They may also perform a blood test to see if your puppy is a “carrier” for the gene responsible for causing craniomandibular osteopathy to develop in particular dogs.

-Which brings us the part of the article where…
+This brings us to the part of the article where…

 This is why…

-For more information about who we currently “feel” offer some of the “best” pet insurance policies in the industry today, we would strongly encourage you to check out our Top 10 Best Pet Insurance Companies article.
+For more information about who we currently “feel” offer some of the “best” pet insurance policies today, we strongly encourage you to check out our Best Pet Insurance Companies article.